SamMed05/c-cpp-notes/docs/cpp/first-program.md

 :::note Pausing the console

-In some cases the console window will close immediately after the program execution is finished.
+In some cases, the console window will close immediately after the program execution is finished.
 This happens because the console is temporary, and this can be a problem if we want to continue seeing the last part of our program as long as we want.
 The solution is usually to put just before `return 0;` one of these three lines of code: